ZhengLinLei/ciso8583s-a/README.md

         * If you want to run the program with docker or podman in DETACH mode, you only have to execute the following command:
             - ./RUN.sh -d

+        * To add any other DOCKER flags:
+            - ./RUN.sh -d --rm

     Notes:
         - If you are Mac user, you must to change ./RUN.sh file and replace the following line:
             - docker run -d -it --name $container_name --network=host -v ciso8583_ots_a_logs:/opt/Ciso8583/log $container_name
             to
             - docker run -d -it --name $container_name -p 9101:9101 -v ciso8583_ots_a_logs:/opt/Ciso8583/log $container_name

+WITH PODMAN:

+    To use PODMAN in production follow these steps to import and run container:

+    1. In local machine:

+        1.1 BUILD (./BUILD.sh <path-export-image>):

+            - ./BUILD.sh ./dist/ciso8583_ots_a.tgz

+            Or manually with (After docker build):

+            - docker image save ciso8583_ots_a | gzip > ./dist/ciso8583_ots_a.tgz

+        1.2 UPLOAD:

+            Upload the image to production

+    2. In remote machine:

+        1.2 GZIP && RUN (./PODMAN.sh <path-import-image>):

+            - cd dist
+            - ./PODMAN.sh ./dist/ciso8583_ots_a.tgz

+            Or manually with:

+            - cd dist
+            - gzip -d ./ciso8583_ots_a.tgz
+            - ./STOP.sh podman
+            - podman image rm ciso8583_ots_a
+            - podman image load -i ./ciso8583_ots_a.tar
+            - podman run -dit --name ciso8583_ots_a -p 9101:9101 -v /etc/localtime:/etc/localtime:ro -v ciso8583_ots_a_logs:/opt/Ciso8583/log ciso8583_ots_a

 WITH NATIVE INSTALLATION